Giant Puppets of Echigo-Tsumari

 from Nick & the SP Japan team.

-This is an Asialink Arts Residency Project supported by the Australia-Japan Foundation and the Australian Embassy, Tokyo.
+An Asialink Arts Residency Project supported by the Australia-Japan Foundation and the Australian Embassy, Tokyo.

 Aus_Japan_Logo_Long_transparent Asialink university melbourne Australian_Embassy tokyo_E_and_J Australia-Council